gbv/paia/paia.md

 Malformed requests, failed authentication, unsupported methods, and unexpected server errors such as backend downtime etc. MUST result in an error response.
-An error response is returned with an HTTP status code 4xx (client error) or 5xx (server error) as defined in RFC 2616, unless the request parameter `suppress_response_codes` is given.
+An error response is returned with an HTTP status code 4xx (client error) or 5xx (server error) as defined in [RFC 2616], unless the request parameter `suppress_response_codes` is given.

 [Document errors] MUST NOT result in a request error but they are part of a